Loudbooks/PasteBook/README.md

 sudo docker compose up -d
 ```

 Awesome!
-PasteBook is now running.
+PastaBook is now running.

 ## Nginx Configuration
-In order to run PasteBook under a domain, you will need to use a reverse proxy.
+In order to run PastaBook under a domain, you will need to use a reverse proxy.
 The following will serve as a guide to setting up Nginx.

 ### Prerequisites
-- PasteBook is fully installed with the instructions above.
+- PastaBook is fully installed with the instructions above.
 - A working Nginx installation.
 Learn more [here](https://nginx.org/en/linux_packages.html#instructions).
 - A working Certbot installation.
 Learn more [here](https://certbot.eff.org/instructions?ws=nginx&os=snap).
 ## Nginx Preparation